chandanhpcic/docs/source/manual/vpnet.rst

 Site 2 Site
 .................................

-OpenVPN on OPNsense can also be used to create a tunnel between two locations, similar to what IPsec offers, generally the performance of IPsec is higher which usually makes this a less common choice.
+OpenVPN on Reticen8 can also be used to create a tunnel between two locations, similar to what IPsec offers, generally the performance of IPsec is higher which usually makes this a less common choice.

 .. toctree::